Reinforcement Teaching

-In both the Four Rooms and maze environments, we found that by using the Parameter Embedded state representations and the LP reward signal together, the teacher is able to learn a policy better than or comparable to all teacher policies learned with the parameter state representation or the time-to-threshold reward function.
-These teacher policies generated a curriculum of start states for the student that improved the student's learning efficiency and/or asymptotic performance as shown in Figure \ref{fig:student_performance}.
-More specifically, we found that in the maze domain, the PE-OneHotPolicy + LP teacher policy initially selected starting states close to the target goal state.
-However, as the student's skill set improved over time, the teacher adapted its policy and selected starting states farther away from the goal state (See Figure \ref{fig:maze_curr}).
-A similar curriculum emerged from the PE-QValues + LP teacher in Four Rooms (See Appendix \ref{sec:additional_rl}).
+\paragraph{Experimental Results} Across all environments, we found that by using either of our PE state representations along with our LP reward signal, the teacher is able to learn a comparable or superior curriculum policy compared to the baselines.
+These teacher policies generated a curriculum of start/goal states for the student that improved the student's learning efficiency and/or final performance, as shown in Figure \ref{fig:student_and_teacher_performance}-right.
+For example, we found that in the Maze domain, the PE-Actions + LP teacher policy initially selected starting states close to the target goal state.
+However, as the student's skill set improved over time, the teacher adapted its policy and selected starting states farther away from the goal state (see Figure \ref{fig:maze_curriculum}).

-Furthermore, only in the maze domain we found that the teacher was able to learn a comparable policy using the parameter state representation with both reward signals.
-This is not surprising because, as noted in Section \ref{sec:rt_states}, the student parameters are Markov.
-Specifically, the parameters in this domain, the student's tabular action-value table, is small and does not come with the same issues as the parameters of a function approximator as described in Section \ref{sec:state_rep}.
-Meanwhile, in the Four Rooms environment, we observed that the teacher's policies trained with the parameter representation under-performed the teacher policies trained with the PE-QValues representation, irrespective of the reward function.
-This resulted in lower student asymptotic performance.
-This highlights the importance of the Parameter Embedded methods for more complex domains.
+Moreover, in the Maze domain, we found that the teacher was able to learn a comparable policy using the \citet{narvekar17_auton_task_sequen_custom_curric} baseline.
+This is not surprising because in this domain the student's parameters are represented by the tabular action-value table.
+This parameter set is small and does not come with the same issues as the parameters of a function approximator as described in Section \ref{sec:rt_states}.

-In addition, for all state representations, we note a significant improvement in the teacher policy when using the LP reward compared with the time-to-threshold reward.
-This further emphasizes the value of the LP signal in informing the teacher about how its policy is influencing the student.
+However, only our method is able to maintain significant improvements in student learning even as the student environment becomes more complex as demonstrated by Four Rooms and Fetch Reach results.
+Lastly, we found that with our approach, the teacher is able to learn these curriculum policies efficiently compared to the other RL-teaching baselines (See Figure \ref{fig:student_and_teacher_performance}-left).
+This is important because RL-teaching approaches, like Reinforcement Teaching, require computation on behalf of both the teacher and student algorithm.
+Therefore, it is crucial that our framework learns effective policies as quickly as possible.